HiLo Algorithm

 {

-// Store an entity after disposing the last store will give us (ex.
-2-33)
+// Storing an entity after disposing the store in the previous example

 session.Store(new Employee